 What is Statement of Use?

 Congratulations if you need to file your Statement of Use (“SOU”).
-That means your application has received a Notice of Allowance and will be approved upon the filing of the SOU.
+That means your pending “application” has received a Notice of Allowance and will eventually mature into a “registration” after the filing, and acceptance by the examiner, of your SOU.
 A Statement of Use is an oath filed by the applicant or the applicant’s attorney, in which the applicant makes an “allegation of use” that he/she is actually using the trademark in interstate commerce in connection with the goods and services originally filed for.

 When do I file the Statement of Use?